How to start archival research

 2.1 Do some intensive background reading before you go anywhere near an archive and its collections.
 From this, make lists of events, people’s names, organisations and so on, so you can use these to spot things in archive documents when you start looking at them.
 You will probably also come across references in footnotes in your reading made to particular collections or documents that you might be interested in.
 Keep detailed notes on these items.
 Choose your archive and collection/s accordingly.

 2.2.
 Work out in advance how much time you think you will need to work in the archive and the collection or collections you’re interested in.
 Take into account that you need time to become familiar with how an archive works, and you also need to estimate how much time it will take to find and read things.
 So add some days onto your estimate.
-Also take into account that you are likely to need to go more than once to an archive that holds particularly relevant material.
+Also take into account that you may need to go more than once to an archive that holds particularly relevant material.
+Plan for this, or conceive an alternative strategy if it is really not possible.

 2.3 The first thing to do on arriving in an archive is to introduce yourself to one of the archivists or librarians.
 If you haven’t already done this by email, be prepared to tell them very briefly – just a sentence – what you are interested in, and about how long you will be working there.